[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 3-4-2013 by Ord. No. 4-2013. Amendments noted where applicable.]

 The rates of the company shall be subject to regulation as permitted by federal and state law.

 Cablevision shall be required to have the capability to override the audio portion of the system in order to permit the broadcasting of emergency messages by the Town pursuant to state and federal requirements.
-The Company shall in no way be held liable for any injury suffered by the Town or any other person during an emergency if for any reason the municipality is unable to make full use of the cable television system as contemplated herein.
-The Town shall utilize the State-approved procedures for such emergency uses.
+The company shall in no way be held liable for any injury suffered by the Town or any other person during an emergency if for any reason the municipality is unable to make full use of the cable television system as contemplated herein.
+The Town shall utilize the state-approved procedures for such emergency uses.

-In the event that a nonfranchised multichannel video programmer provides service to residents of the Town, Cablevision shall have a right to request franchise amendments to this ordinance that relieve Cablevision of regulatory burdens that create a competitive disadvantage to the company.
+In the event that a nonfranchised multichannel video programmer provides service to residents of the Town, Cablevision shall have a right to request franchise amendments to this chapter that relieve Cablevision of regulatory burdens that create a competitive disadvantage to the company.
 In requesting amendments, Cablevision shall file with the Board of Public Utilities a petition for approval in accordance with N.J.S.A.
 48:5A-47 and N.J.A.C.
 14:17-6.7 seeking to amend the ordinance.
 Such petition shall: i) indicate the presence of a nonfranchised competitor; ii) identify the basis for Cablevision's belief that certain provisions of this franchise place it at a competitive disadvantage; and iii) identify the regulatory burdens to be amended or repealed in order to eliminate the competitive disadvantage.
 The Town shall not unreasonably withhold or object to granting the company's petition and so amending the ordinance, subject to a petition to the Board of Public Utilities as provided for in accordance with N.J.S.A.
 48:5A-47 and N.J.A.C.
 14:17-6.7.

 If the parties are unable to reach an agreement on appropriate amendments to the franchise, the Town acknowledges that Cablevision shall have the right to petition the Board directly for such amendments in accordance with N.J.S.A.
 48:5A-47 and N.J.A.C.
 14:17-6.7; provided, however, that the Town shall be under no obligation to support Cablevision's request for such relief from the Board.